ysmood/nokit/readme.md

         Functions that return
         promise or any value.
-        And the array can also contains promises.
+        And the array can also contains promises or values other than function.
+        If there's only one argument and it's a function, it will treat as an iterator, when it returns `kit.flow.end`, the iteration ends.

     - **<u>return</u>**: { _Function_ }